 6. “Code” or “the Code” refers to the Southwest Tennessee Community College Code of Conduct and Discipline.

-7. The term “College premises” includes all land, buildings, facilities and other property in the possession of or owned, used or controlled by Southwest Tennessee Community College (including adjacent streets and sidewalks).
+7. The term “College premises” includes all land, buildings, facilities and other property in the possession of or owned, used, leased, or controlled by Southwest Tennessee Community College (including adjacent streets and sidewalks).